SlimFile-Limited-Company/SlimFile-Frontend/README.md

-# SlimFile - File Compression and Conversion Service
+# SlimFile - File Compression and Conversion Platform

 A modern, full-stack file compression service that compresses images and PDFs with Google OAuth authentication.
 Built with React, TypeScript, Node.js, and MongoDB.